Our students – Justin O’Halloran

 I enjoy the Level 3 personal training aspect of the course as students begin to understand HOW to train someone effectively to help them reach their goals.
 This is where most of the interesting stuff happens!
 An intense 6-week steep learning curve that will be challenging yet extremely rewarding at the end.
 If you want to be the best, What are you waiting for?

-Chris Ramshaw – Lead Tutor
+Chris Ramshaw – Lead Tutor in Nottingham

 I’ve been within the fitness industry for nearly 10 years now, I first started my journey enrolling on a BTEC national Diploma in sport at the City of Sunderland College, which in turn progressed me onto my BSc in Sport and Exercise Development, this allowed me gain initial underpinning knowledge around theory and practical applications of fitness.